damselem/capistrano-shared-file/README.md

 ## Tasks

-To upload all the files defined in `shared_files` capistrano variables to a remote server, you can simply execute:
+To upload all the files defined in the `shared_files` capistrano variable to a remote server, you can simply execute:

     bundle exec cap shared_file:upload

-To download all the files defined in `shared_files` capistrano variables from a remote server, you can simply execute:
+To download all the files defined in the `shared_files` capistrano variable from a remote server, you can simply execute:

     bundle exec cap shared_file:download

-Note: You can use it together with `capistrano/ext/multistage` like:
+**Note**: You can use it together with `capistrano/ext/multistage` like:

     bundle exec cap <STAGE> shared_file:upload
     bundle exec cap <STAGE> shared_file:download